shenymo/Surfing/README.md

 - No need to mount
    - Just delete the file.
 - To remount
-   - Create a new file in the **etc** folder.
+   - Create a new file in the `etc` folder.
 - All modifications take effect immediately.
-- When updating/installing, you can use the volume up and down keys to choose whether to mount.

 > Domain IP redirection.